jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/console/teleops.rst

    Make sure you can detect the :ref:`operator's presence
    <config-head>`.

-You can define multiple tele-operation components for different pairs of MTM/PSMs.
+You can define multiple teleoperation components for different pairs of MTM/PSMs.
 You can use the same PSM or MTM in different teleoperation pairs (see console :ref:`component
 <console-component-teleops>` and :ref:`API<api-console>`).